Remilarius/PS70/content/blog/Final Project.md

 Weight and Size Reduction
 Higher volatge for the motors
 Better power source (the 7.5V pack wasn't reliable, there was a special combination of batteries in my house that worked.)
 Tolerance for 3D prints, they came out too type.

+Given enough time, I think I would've scaled it down and used timing belts so that I wouldn't constrained by how the N20 motor and the wheel fit together.

 ### (Mistakes) 0/10 would not recommend anything I did